TPZgus/ZoneSight/README.md

 - This is a clunky prototype from a script kid type.
 Let's break it, and then make it better!

-- Feel free to modify the HTML template in the `create_html_report` function in `main.py` to further customize the report's appearance and structure.
+- Feel free to modify the HTML template in the `extract_competency_insights` function in `main.py` to further customize the report's appearance and structure.

+## Future Improvements

+- Enhance the diarization feature for better speaker identification in complex audio scenarios.
+- Implement more customizable competency extraction algorithms.
+- Add support for batch processing of multiple audio files.
+- Develop a user-friendly GUI for easier interaction with the tool.

+We welcome contributions and suggestions for improving this tool.
+Please feel free to submit issues or pull requests on our GitHub repository.